 4. Do I need insurance to trade at LMM?

-Yes, this is one of our main requirements.
+Yes, this is one of our main requirements for physical events.
 It is really important to have public liability insurance in the event of an accident, to cover you and your customers.

 5. Do my products need to be CE marked?